patelreena2904/Car_Damage_Detection_Using_DeepLearning/README.md

 Hyperparameter Tuning: Using Optuna, tuned:Learning rate (1e−5 to 1e−2) and Dropout rate (0.2 to 0.7)

 ## Streamlit App
-Built an interactive frontend using Streamlit it varies much from running it locally.
+Built an interactive frontend using Streamlit <br>
+it varies much from running it locally.
 Need further improvement.

 ## Installation
-Clone the repository:
+Clone the repository: <br>
-pip install -r requirements.txt streamlit run app.py
+pip install -r requirements.txt <br>
+streamlit run app.py